Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

-\paragraph{Spectral manifolds and cohomology.} Let us now, for simplicity, consider the case when generic equivariant parameters only leave isolated fixed points in $X$.
-Ordinary equivariant cohomology $H_\bfT(X)$, considered as a ring, leads to the affine scheme ${\rm Spec}\, H_\bfT(X)$, and each fixed point in $X$ corresponds to an irreducible component in ${\rm Spec}\, H_\bfT(X)$.
+\paragraph{Spectral manifolds and cohomology.} Consider the simple case where the generic equivariant parameters correspond to a symmetry subgroup leaving only the isolated fixed points in $X$.
+Ordinary equivariant cohomology $H_\bfT(X)$, considered as a ring, defines an affine scheme ${\rm Spec}\, H_\bfT(X)$, with fixed points in $X$ corresponding to irreducible components in ${\rm Spec}\, H_\bfT(X)$.
 Passing to $\C^\times$-valued variables via the exponentiation map, one obtains ${\rm Spec}\, K_\bfT(X)$, also an affine scheme.
 In the elliptic case, ${\rm Ell}_\bfT (X)$ is defined as a scheme itself, which is seen as a reduction of ${\rm Spec}\, K_\bfT(X)$ mod $q$.
 It is not affine, however, so there is no ring whose ${\rm Spec}$ it would be.
 It is still true that its irreducible components correspond to the points in $X$ fixed by $\bfT$.

 What is the meaning of the schemes we mention above?
 Suppose we are interested in $H_\bfT(X)$ in the context of a 2d theory, i.e., in the $\cQ_A$ cohomology.
 The ring relations encoded in the effective twisted superpotential $\tilde{W}(\Sigma)$ of the 2d theory are known to be